 ABSTRACT:

 Hydatidiform mole (HM) is an abnormal human pregnancy characterized by excessive trophoblastic proliferation and abnormal embryonic development.
 There are two types of HM based on microscopic morphological evaluation, complete HM (CHM) and partial HM (PHM).
 These can be further subdivided based on the parental contribution to the molar genomes.
 Such characterization of HM, by morphology and genotype analyses, is crucial for patient management and for the fundamental understanding of this intriguing pathology.
 It is well documented that morphological analysis of HM is subject to wide interobserver variability and is not sufficient on its own to accurately classify HM into CHM and PHM and distinguish them from hydropic non-molar abortions.
-Genotyping analysis is mostly performed on DNA and tissues from formalin-fixed paraffin-embedded products of conception, which have less than optimal quality and may consequently lead to wrong conclusions.
-In this article, detailed protocols for multiplex genotyping and flow cytometry analyses of formalin-fixed paraffin-embedded molar tissues are provided, along with the interpretation of the results of these methods, their troubleshooting, and integration with the morphological evaluation, p57 immunohistochemistry, and fluorescence in situ hybridization (FISH) to reach a correct and robust diagnosis.
+Genotyping analysis is mostly performed on DNA and tissues from formalin-fixed paraffin-embedded (FFPE) products of conception, which have less than optimal quality and may consequently lead to wrong conclusions.
+In this article, detailed protocols for multiplex genotyping and flow cytometry analyses of FFPE molar tissues are provided, along with the interpretation of the results of these methods, their troubleshooting, and integration with the morphological evaluation, p57KIP2 immunohistochemistry, and fluorescence in situ hybridization (FISH) to reach a correct and robust diagnosis.
 Here, the authors share the methods and lessons learned in the past 10 years from the analysis of approximately 400 products of conception.

 INTRODUCTION: